OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/manual.md

 > _**Note**_:
 > The Rasbperry Pi - even the smallest one - can easily take care of gathering the data,
 > compute the extra ones, forward them, etc, and host the Web Server that will allow you to look at them from a web page.
 > All you need is a device that can run a browser (a laptop, tablet, cell-phone...).
-All it need it to be connected on the same network
+All it needs it to be connected on the same network
 > as the Raspberry Pi (the RasPi can even emit it, if needed).
 > All the Web UI presented in this repo use only standard components.
 You do not need to install _**any**_ application
 > on the device to reach them.
 The browser knows.